-For further details on cross-listed courses, see the entries for interdisciplinary programs §\$43.1 to 43.30.
+For further details on cross-listed courses, see the entries for interdisciplinary programs §§43.1 to 43.31.

-- (7) Junior Courses: No more than ★48 at the junior level are permitted for credit to the program.
+(7) Junior Courses: No more than ★48 at the junior level are permitted for credit to the program.
 Students should complete ★30 at the junior level before registering in senior-level courses.
-Students interested in issues of employability should consider INT D 100. - (8) Double Majors in Languages Other Than English: Double majors are not generally offered in the BA program.
-The only exceptions are specified languages other than English in which students may select two related languages which can be combined as their major subject; a valid minor subject is still required.
-The following double language majors are offered:

-Greek and Latin, Chinese and Japanese, German and Scandinavian, French and Italian, French and Spanish, Italian and Spanish, Russian and Polish, Russian and Ukrainian, Ukrainian and Polish.
-The following conditions apply:

-- Students selecting a double language major should take two languages other than English in the first year, deferring another Core Requirement other than ENGL 101 to do so. - b.
+Students interested in issues of employability should consider INT D 100.

+- (8) Double Majors in Languages Other Than English: Apart from the option to declare a double major and no minor (see §42.3(4).), students may opt instead to select two related languages which can be combined as their major subject; a valid minor subject is still required when this option is selected.
+The following double language majors are offered: Greek and Latin, Chinese and Japanese, German and Scandinavian, French and Italian, French and Spanish, Italian and Spanish, Russian and Polish, Russian and Ukrainian, Ukrainian and Polish.
+The following conditions apply: - Students selecting a double language major should take two languages other than English in the first year, deferring another core requirement other than ENGL 101 to do so. - b.
 Students majoring in two languages other than English must take a minimum of ★12 at the senior level in each language and normally must include a minimum of ★3 in each language at the 400-level.
-In all other respects, the requirements for a major in §42.3(4) apply. - (9) Non-Arts or Non-Science Options: A maximum of ★18 may be taken outside the Faculties of Arts and Science as long as the courses do not duplicate courses already offered by these two Faculties (see §42.2(2)).
-Courses offered by the School of Native Studies will be counted as Arts courses (see §42.2(2) and 43.20). - (10) Interdisciplinary (INT D) Courses: Unless otherwise indicated in the course description, an INT D course may be applied toward either the major or the minor if it appears under the department's course listings in §201.
+In all other respects, the requirements for a major in §42.3(4) apply. - (9) Non-Arts or Non-Science Options: A maximum of ★18 may be taken outside the Faculties of Arts and Science as long as the courses do not duplicate courses already offered by these two Faculties [see §42.2(2)].
+Courses offered by the School of Native Studies will be counted as Arts courses [see §42.2(2) and 43.21]. - (10) Interdisciplinary (INT D) Courses: Unless otherwise indicated in the course description, an INT D course may be applied toward either the major or the minor if it appears under the department's course listings in §201.

-Note: Normally, a maximum of ★3 at the 400-level in INT D may be applied toward the minor requirement, unless otherwise specified by the Department.
+Note: Normally, a maximum of $\bigstar 3$ at the 400-level in INT D may be applied toward the minor requirement, unless otherwise specified by the Department.